-Most students aged 16-19 will be expected to take advantage of the Surrey student fare card for reduced rate bus and/or rail travel to school sixth forms and colleges.
+Most students aged 16-19 will be expected to take advantage of either the 16-17 Saver card or Surrey's Student Fare Card (for reduced rate bus and/or rail travel) when they travel to school sixth forms and colleges.

 In addition, students aged 16 to 19 years old attending school or college may be able to get help with their travel expenses if the shortest walking distance is over three miles from the student's house and the course they are attending is not available at a nearer school or college, and:

 - they are in receipt of the 16 to 19 vulnerable student bursary, or

 - their families are in receipt of the maximum Working Tax Credit, or

 - they meet the eligibility criteria for free school meals, or